nogawa11/calculator-app/README.md

 # Frontend Mentor - Calculator app

-A calculator app with three themes created using JavaScript, HTML, and CSS.
+A calculator app with three color themes created using JavaScript, HTML, and CSS.

 [Link to app](https://nogawa11.github.io/calculator-app/)